Convergence Rates of the Regularized Optimal Transport : Disentangling Suboptimality and Entropy: Rates for infinitesimally twisted costs

-where the second to last inequality holds by concavity of the logarithm and the last inequality holds because $\Ph_i$ is volume preserving.
+where the second to last inequality holds by concavity of the logarithm and the last inequality holds by defintion of the pushforward.
 We now multiply equation \eqref{eq:mino-ent-chgt-var-detach} by $p_i$ and sum over $i$ in order to combine it with the lower bound term in equation \eqref{eq:entropy-gamma-detachment}